MikeAleksa/url-shortener/README.md

 If time allowed, I would also implement the following:

-- Fix Swagger error that doesn't allow web UI to make API calls due to OPTIONS method (cURL and Postman both work for making API calls)

 - Validation

   - check that a long url is a valid url format before processing